PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-13 18:37:12
+Last updated: 2024-04-13 18:37:47
-Random Quote: I think my soul just threw up a little bit. - Lily Aldrin
+Random Quote: Bronn was no knight, that was true.
+Bronn was a battle - hardened killer.